Menu

 Terrorism

-Terrorist attacks are likely.
+Terrorist attacks in Spain are likely.

 • public transport